ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Conclusion and Future Work

-In the future, we would place primary emphasis on making the ARSENAL framework more robust.
-We want to test ARSENAL on multiple other domains and datasets, and design more evaluation metrics like the ones discussed in this paper (e.g., automation and perturbation metrics) to evaluate the performance of the ARSENAL pipeline as we improve it.
-We would also like to create benchmark datasets for evaluating different aspects of ARSENAL.
-Apart from SAL models, we have also experimented with other logical model outputs, e.g., first-order logic.
-We plan to continue generating other logical models, which could be suitable for other types of formal analysis.
-We would also like to explore the creation of richer system models, by composing models generated from separate requirements corpora.
-The plug-and-play ARSENAL architecture will also facilitate trying out NL parsers other than STDP in the future.

-The current ARSENAL system also has a statistics generator, which generates statistics about the distribution of entities, typed dependencies, etc. in a requirements corpus.
-We use the generator to identify important type rules (e.g., from dominant TDs) and important preprocessing rules (e.g., from dominant entities) for ARSENAL.
-We would like to use these statistics and apply machine learning to automatically customize different parts of ARSENAL (e.g., type rules, translation rules) for a given domain and requirements corpus.
+ARSENAL converts NL requirements to formal models in an automated fashion, which can be further refined through iterations with a human in the loop.
+It provides an NL front-end to formal analysis that is flexible to adapt to usages in different domains.
+To that end, ARSENAL can be an important aid for a system designer in designing high-assurance systems, while reducing cost in the overall design and manufacturing process.

-In the future, we want to test ARSENAL on other domains and datasets, generate other logical models for other types of analysis (e.g., Markov Logic Networks for probabilistic analysis), and go beyond NL text to handle flow-charts, diagrams and unstructured tables in requirements.
-We also want to learn the type rules.
-There is a lot of related work on learning semantic parsers from limited user feedback, e.g., techniques for unsupervised learning~\cite{poon:mlslp12} and supervised learning from ambiguous supervision~\cite{kate:aaai07}.
-We would like to use a learning algorithm like FOIL~\cite{quinlan:ml90} to learn type rules --- given a list of $<$STDP output, DSL Formula$>$ pairs for a domain specific language, we can use FOIL-type rule learning techniques to learn the type rules.
+In the future, we want to test ARSENAL on other domains, generate other models (e.g., Markov Logic Networks), and go beyond NL text to handle flow-charts, diagrams and tables.
+We would also like to explore learning, e.g., in the NLP stage we currently create the type rules manually --- we would like to use a learning algorithm like FOIL~\cite{quinlan:ml90} or Propminer~\cite{akbik:acl13} to learn type rules.
+We would also like to explore active learning for incorporating user feedback.